geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 Use the Query Editor for the SuiteQL statement.

+Use the query tabs above Query Editor to keep multiple SuiteQL drafts open.
+Each tab keeps its own editor text, Result panel, SuiteQL hints, and SuiteQL Performance Matrix values.
+Select `New Tab` to start another draft, or `Close Tab` to close the active draft.

 The editor starts blank on first use.
 When you select `Run SuiteQL`, `Format SuiteQL`, or `Analyze`, the current query is saved in browser storage and restored automatically when you leave the page and come back.

 Use `Format SuiteQL` to clean up keyword casing and line breaks.
 Use `Analyze` to refresh local hints before running.

+Select `Editor History` at the bottom-right of Query Editor to open query-version history.
+The app saves checkpoints for material editor actions such as Run, Format, Analyze, autocomplete insert, AI insert, and AI merge.
+Use `Load` to restore a saved query version, `Delete` to remove one history item, or `Clear All` to remove all query history.

 ## 3. Use Autocomplete and Hints